VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

      The maximum number of CPU cores a single query can use.
 The default value should work good for most cases.
 The flag can be set to lower values for improving performance of big number of concurrently executed queries.
 The flag can be set to bigger values for improving performance of heavy queries, which scan big number of time series (>10K) and/or big number of samples (>100M).
 There is no sense in setting this flag to values bigger than the number of CPU cores available on the system (default 4)
   -search.minStalenessInterval duration
      The minimum interval for staleness calculations.
 This flag could be useful for removing gaps on graphs generated from time series with irregular intervals between samples.
 See also '-search.maxStalenessInterval'
+  -search.minWindowForInstantRollupOptimization value
+     Enable cache-based optimization for repeated queries to /api/v1/query (aka instant queries), which contain rollup functions with lookbehind window exceeding the given value
+     The following optional suffixes are supported: s (second), m (minute), h (hour), d (day), w (week), y (year).
+If suffix isn't set, then the duration is counted in months (default 6h)
   -search.noStaleMarkers
      Set this flag to true if the database doesn't contain Prometheus stale markers, so there is no need in spending additional CPU time on its handling.
 Staleness markers may exist only in data obtained from Prometheus scrape targets
   -search.queryStats.lastQueriesCount int